The UEFI GRUB2 Menu System

 For UEFI-booting direct from .ISO, .EFI and other payload files using grub2

-The UEFI_GRUB2_PTN2_Beta8.zip free download is now available in the 'Alternate Downloads - Other Files' area.
+NEW VERSION: The UEFI_GRUB2_PTN2_Beta10.zip download is available in the 'Alternate Downloads' area.

 - Works best with E2B USB HDDs (fixed-disk type) - but can be used on Removable devices too